How to file a complaint

 Include the following information if it applies to your particular complaint:

-Sign the letter or complaint form.
+Sign the letter or complaint form and send it to the Committee.

 How long does it take for a complaint to be processed?